Skip to contents

 Input data format

-The package can handle both linelisting and aggregated data, and it infers the format from the column names of the input data frame.
+The package can handle both linelisting and aggregated data, and it infers the format from the structure of the input data frame.
 This means that input data is expected to follow a specific format.

-For linelisting data: data must have age, pos and tot columns, where
+For linelisting data: data must have 3 columns as follows

-• pos is the vector of counts of sero positives of that age group
+• the vector of counts of sero positives of that age group (column name specified via pos_col parameter)

-• tot is the vector is the total population of that age group
+• the vector is the total population of that age group (column name specified via tot_col parameter)

-For aggregated data: data must have age, status columns, where
+For aggregated data: data must have 2 columns as follows

-• status is the vector for the sero positivity of that individual
+• is the vector indicating the serostatus of that individual (column name specified via status_col parameter)

 Example: Fitting linelisting and aggregated data using polynomial_model()